-These plans can work for individuals who consistently use a set amount of energy each month and are willing to pay a little extra to earn rewards.
+These plans can work for individuals who consistently use a set amount of energy each month.
 However, it’s important to keep in mind that external factors, such as seasonal changes and extreme weather events, can greatly impact your energy usage and bill.
 If your energy usage regularly falls outside the specified range due to these factors, a bill credit plan may not be the best choice for you.

-With tiered rate plans, energy usage is divided into different tiers, each with its own flat fee.
-If your energy usage falls within a certain tier, you will be charged the corresponding fee.
-However, if you go over the specified usage amount, you’ll be moved to a higher, more expensive tier.
+If you use the right amount of energy, you can secure a low energy charge.
+However, if you go over or under the specified usage amount, you’ll be moved to a higher, more expensive tier.
 This pricing structure is quite common in the Texas energy market.

 Tiered rates can work well for individuals and families who use a consistent amount of energy each month and are able to manage their usage within a specific range.
 If you can monitor your energy usage and stay within your tier, tiered rate plans can offer price stability and the potential for lower average rates.
 But keep in mind that shifts in energy usage from lifestyle changes or extreme weather events can push you into the higher-priced tiers, dramatically changing your bill.

 Variable rate plans are known for their unpredictability, as they can change based on market pricing, which is influenced by a variety of factors, with demand being the main one, following a typical seasonal curve.
 Retailers have the discretion to alter pricing without notice, often leading to higher bills for customers.